benjymous/annotations/sandman/sandman.02.md

 - #### Panel 3-4, 6

-  The Dreamtime is one name of Morpheus' realm.
+  _The Dreamtime_ is one name of Morpheus' realm, more commonly named later as _The Dreaming_  (see note on [page 10](#page-10)).
 It is also the name of an astral-space-like realm in Australian aboriginal myth.
 "Dreamscape" is the name of a moderately good film from the early 80s with Dennis Quaid, as well as being the obvious choice for a word that means "the landscape of the dream realm."
 The Gates of Horn and Ivory are evidently the entry points to Morpheus' stronghold in the Dreamtime.
 True dreams exit through the Gate of Horn, and false dreams through the Gate of Ivory.
 This conceit dates back at least to Greek and Roman mythology:

   > Dreams surely are difficult, confusing, and not everything in them is brought to pass for mankind.
 For fleeting dreams have two gates: one is fashioned of horn and one of ivory.
 Those which pass through the one of sawn ivory are deceptive, bringing tidings which come to nought, but those which issue from the one of polished bone bring true results when a mortal sees them.
   >